Link to Facebook

 State and Local Tax Deductions: How They Affect Your Federal Tax Return

 State and local taxes, also known as SALT taxes, can impact your federal tax return.
-The federal tax code allows taxpayers to deduct certain state and local taxes from their income, which can lower their overall tax liability.
+The federal tax code allows deductions for certain state and local taxes, potentially reducing federal taxable income.

 Conclusion